 Official State Flower of Idaho

-Syringa (Philadelphus lewisii) is a woody shrub with clusters of white, fragrant flowers (similar to mock orange) that grows up to 10 feet tall.
+Syringa (Philadelphus lewisii) is a woody shrub with clusters of white, fragrant flowers (sometimes called mock orange) that grows up to 10 feet tall.
 The species name (lewisii) honors Meriwether Lewis (of the Lewis & Clark expedition), who wrote about the plant in his journal.
+This species is found only in the western states of Montana, Wyoming, Washington, and California (however, similar flowers are found under different names throughout the northern hemisphere).

-Native Americans found many uses for the syringa; the wood was used to make pipe stems, harpoon shafts, bows, arrows, root digging sticks, and snowshoes.
-The bark and leaves were used to make a soap.
+Native Americans found many uses for syringa; the wood was used to make pipe stems, harpoon shafts, bows, arrows, root digging sticks, and snowshoes.
+The bark and leaves of syringa were used to make a soap.